Atlanta Refusing Medical Treatment

 When a car accident occurs, it can be common for people to brush aside medical treatment to avoid the hassle of getting checked or dealing with their health insurance.
 However, it is important to make sure that you address any medical issues as soon as possible if you were involved in a car crash.
 Avoiding or delaying medical treatment following a crash can later complicate recovering for the injuries you suffered.
-A skilled car wreck attorney can advise you on the dangers of refusing medical treatment after a car accident in Atlanta.
+A skilled Atlanta car wreck lawyer can advise you on the dangers of refusing medical treatment after a car accident in Atlanta.

 Why Do Individuals Avoid Medical Care After They Have Been Hurt in a Car Accident?